Press & Media

 The Smead Value Fund is distributed by ALPS Distributors, Inc. ALPS Distributors, Inc. and Smead Capital Management are not affiliated.

 The Morningstar Rating for funds, or “star rating,” is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product’s monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The ‘Overall Morningstar Rating’ for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40%three-year rating for 60-119 months of total returns, and 50% 10-year rating/30%five-year rating/20%three year rating for 120 or more months of total returns.
-B) Smead Value Fund was rated against the following numbers of U.S.-domiciled Large Blend funds over the following time periods: 1,254 funds in the last three years and for the Overall rating and 1,110 funds in the last five years.
-With respect to these Large Blend funds, Smead Value Fund received a Morningstar Rating of 2 stars and 5 stars respectively. © 2017 Morningstar.
+B) Smead Value Fund was rated against the following numbers of U.S.-domiciled Large Blend funds over the following time periods: 1,196 funds in the last three years, 1,058 funds in the last five years, and 794 in the last 10 years for the Overall rating.
+With respect to these Large Blend funds, Smead Value Fund received a Morningstar Rating of 2 stars, 2 stars and 5 stars respectively. © 2018 Morningstar.
 All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.